lanl/VizAly-Foresight/scripts/readme.md

 2. Cooley @ ANL : VizAly-CBench.bash.cooley
 3. Cori @ NERSC: VizAly-CBench.bash.cori

-Scripts to run VizAly-CBench on:
-1. runJob.darwin.sh : example batch script for darwin.
-Run as: sbatch runJob.darwin.sh
+It also has scripts to run CBench on supercomputers, e.g  runJob_cori_NYX_test.sh is an example batch script for darwin